Kingston Mills: History

 In 1853 a wooden railway bridge was built by the Grand Trunk Railroad over the lower locks.
 The Canadian National Railway replaced this bridge with a steel bridge in 1929.

 Since 1909, several bridges over the canal along Kingston Mills Road have been constructed and replaced.
 The last bridge, a steel swing bridge, was built in 1988.

 In 1914 a hydroelectric power generating station was built.
 The generating station is still in operation.

-Other structures that were built at Kingston Mills include storage barns, stables, railway buildings, living quarters, and the lockstation office, which was once a store house.
+Other structures built at Kingston Mills include storage barns, stables, railway buildings, living quarters, and the lockstation office, which was once a store house.
 The only buildings still existing, other than the generating station and the blockhouse, are the lockstation office and the original lockmaster's house which is now a visitor centre known as Lockmaster Anglin's Visitor Centre.

 Kingston Mills was designated a National Historic Site in 1925, and a World Heritage Site in 2007.